caprica/spa-vertx-react/README.md

 This project uses ReactJS, using AngularJS or any other client framework should be very similar.

 If you're looking for an equivalent AngularJS version, check out [spa-vertx-angular](https://github.com/caprica/spa-vertx-angular).
-[Coming soon]

 If you're looking for an equivalent VueJS version, check out [spa-vertx-vue](https://github.com/caprica/spa-vertx-vue).
-[Coming soon]

 Anyway, here it is, a skeleton project for a single page web application using Vert.x for the middle tier.